-The fee will depend on duration of enrolment.
-Most people will start with a 6 month enrolment and then extend on that time if required – there is a fee to extend, but it generally works out less costly than paying for time that you may not end up needing.
+Fortress Learning students will usually start with a 6 month enrolment and then extend on that time if required – there is a fee to extend, but it generally works out less costly than paying for time that you may not end up needing.
 (The ‘How long will it take’ tab above shows how long most people take.)

 Some people ask why we have shorter enrolment durations than other training organisations.
 There are two reasons:

 - Our students are motivated and are keen to get the job done

 - Because of our quick turnaround times, you won’t find your enrolment period being eaten up waiting for weeks/months every time you need us to mark something, reply to an email or answer the phone.
 (Consider this: we’ll take less than a week to mark your work.
 Imagine how much longer your enrolment period would need to be if we kept you waiting for weeks/months to get stuff done…).

 You will find the current fees are on our Course Fees page, including payment plan options where relevant.

 You may select your preferred duration and payment option on the Enrolment Form.

 If so, you may be eligible for fee support through the federal government’s Skills Checkpoint for Older Workers program.
 More information about that is available from THIS PAGE.

 Experience tells us that students seeking the TAE Cert IV with us will possess a range of relevant experience and qualifications.

 That is why for our Fortress Learning program, we develop a Personal Learning Plan based on your particular needs.